When leading a team and a decision is needed, what happens? Is it silence or negotiation and debate?

 - The team members aren’t engaged enough in the project to care about the outcome

 - the team members see their expertise as proprietary and a source of power they are unwilling to share

 If your team behaves like #1, this is a functional team that has the potential of being a high performing

 If your team looks like #2, it is made up of a group of people from group 3 and group 1.

 But a leader must understand the motivation that is causing the “silent” team member to be quiet.
 Is it because they don’t understand the purpose or outcome of the task?
 Is it because they don’t understand their role?
 Is it because they don’t value their expertise?
 Is it because they don’t trust their knowledge?
 Is it because, if they shared what they know, they would neutralize their power?
-Is it because they believe what they know makes them more secure in their job, and if teach others what they know they become less valuable and more expendable?
+Is it because they believe what they know makes them more secure in their job, and if teaching others what they know makes them less valuable and more expendable?

 No team can be high performing and successful unless there is sharing versus hoarding of expertise and knowledge.
-All high performing teams know that only through the sharing of knowledge and expertise can success be realized.
+All top-performing teams know that only through the sharing of knowledge and expertise can success be realized.